 4. Go shopping

 Pop in to Pennantwing coffee shop at 5 Swellengrebel Street for an artfully arranged selection of gifts, curios and soft furnishings.
 If you’re on a diet, wear blinkers near the pastry display because it’s way too inviting.
-[Update 2016: sadly, this restaurant has been sold since our visit and is now run by new people under a different name.]
+[Update 2016: sadly, this restaurant no longer exists.]

 5. Get all arty and pottery